Ballagawne Halt

 Ballagawne Halt (Manx: Stadd Valley Gawne) is a rural request stop on the Manx Electric Railway on the Isle of Man.

 Location

 Like several other halts on the line that run parallel with a main road between Douglas and Laxey on the coastal section above the nearby glen at Garwick.

 Facilities

+Located quite remotely, this station sees little use.

-In recent years it has been equipped with a dual-purpose shelter that not only provides a waiting area for Bus Vannin customers, but also for the tramway passengers.
-Its remote location ensure that it sees little use however and it remains another curio of this unique railway.
+In recent years it has been equipped with a dual-purpose shelter, providing a waiting area for Bus Vannin customers, as well as tramway passengers.